oewntk/server/README.md

 | mode=data              | flat data                        |
 | mode=data,method=typed | flat typed data                  |

+## Run

+An uber-jar is provided (that packs all dependencies) with a _run_server.sh_ script.
+Alternatively build a server folder with
+- oewn-server-3.0.1-uber.jar
+- a yaml subfolder that contains the release of OEWN Run
+`java -jar oewn-server-3.0.1-uber.jar -P:model.path=yaml_model -P:model.type=yaml
+`
 ## Launch configuration

 You can override parameters from application.yaml at runtime by passing -P: arguments to your application jar, or by passing JVM system properties with -D